ucdavis/ecs132/Blog.md

 **April 4, 2010:**

 I mentioned in class today that anyone who considers him/herself to be well versed with computers should know something about client/server programming.
 If you haven't done this kind of coding before, I urge you to read [my tutorial](https://heather.cs.ucdavis.edu/matloff/public_html/Python/PyNet.pdf).
-You will NOT need this for our class, just something to back up your future claims of expertise. :-) And by the way, it will you understand OMSI better.
+You will NOT need this for our class, just something to back up your future claims of expertise. :-) And by the way, it will help you understand OMSI better.

 **April 4, 1830**